 Stellenbosch also hosts the SciMathUS Bridging Programme which is a 10-month programme which aims to assist Black African learners from disadvantaged communities to prepare to enter higher education in Economic and Management Sciences by providing an opportunity to rewrite matric.

 The University of the Free State has a very unique bridge course called the University Preparation Programme.
-The year long, programme is aimed at students who from historically disadvantaged communities in order to help these students gain access to higher education in especially three fields of study: Economic and Management Sciences, the Humanities, and Natural and Agricultural Sciences.
+The year-long, programme is aimed at students who from historically disadvantaged communities in order to help these students gain access to higher education in especially three fields of study: Economic and Management Sciences, the Humanities, and Natural and Agricultural Sciences.
 After successful completion of the bridging year, students can continue their studies at the Bloemfontein Campus of the University.
-Check out if you meet the requirements of the bridge course programme here.
+Check out if you meet the requirements of the bridge course programme by browsing the relevant rule book.

 To find out more about the University preparation programme contact: 051 505 1201